DataDog/datadog-agent/docs/agent/secrets.md

 (if the rights on the executable aren't the right one for example).
 It also lists all handles found and where they where found.

-On Linux the command will output file mode, owner and group for the executable, on Windows ACL rights are listed.
+On Linux the command outputs file mode, owner and group for the executable, on Windows ACL rights are listed.

 Example on Linux: